NightW0lfff/weather-app/README.md

 ## Description

-This is an app using API from OpenWeather to get weather data then display it to a web app using NextJS.
+This is an Single Page Application (SPA) using API from OpenWeather to get weather data then display it to a web app using NextJS.

 ## Goals